Helén Pettersson

 Agnes Helén Pettersson (in the Riksdag Helén Pettersson in Umeå) (born 4 April 1972 in Umeå Parish) is a Swedish Social Democratic politician.
 She has been a member of the Riksdag since 2006.
 She currently takes up seat number 109 for the constituency of Västerbotten County.
 She was first assigned the Environment and Agriculture Committee, a committee in which she served in until 2014.
 After 2014 she was assigned the Labour Market Committee.
 She has also been an alternate for the Swedish delegation to the Nordic Council.

-Since 2012 has Pettersson been the spokesperson for Arbetarnas bildningsförbund (ABF).
+Since 2012 Pettersson has been the spokesperson for Arbetarnas bildningsförbund (ABF).